shahroudy/advent_of_code/python/aoc2023/README.md

 ### Optimizations:
 Using flood-fill did the job today, but is not the most efficient way to solve this puzzle.\
 The exact same problem came back in Day 18: [Lavaduct Lagoon](https://adventofcode.com/2023/day/18) :sweat_smile: and it took me hours to find a better solution.\
-[TODO] So, I need to revisit this puzzle and fix it here.\
 The more efficient solution is to process each row and count the inner tiles.\
-Along the row, you need to check if you're in or out of the contour and count the inner tiles accordingly.
+Along the row, you need to check if you're in or out of the contour and count the inner tiles accordingly.\
+It's actually implemented in Day 18: [Lavaduct Lagoon](https://adventofcode.com/2023/day/18).

 ## Day 11: [Cosmic Expansion](https://adventofcode.com/2023/day/11)
 This ones was easy; the efficient implementation was actually easier than the brute force one!\